willymac1507/willymac1507/README.md

 - 👋 Hi, I’m @willymac1507
-- 🌱 I’m currently learning Python, and next up is iOS app development.
-Starting a business as a full stack developer.
+- 🌱 Currently a junior-scion at Netmatters on the SCS program
-- 📫 email me at will@camel-case.co.uk
+- 📫 email me at william.mccloy@googlemail.com

 <!---
 willymac1507/willymac1507 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.